Deskera/Developer-Documentation/docs/books/authenticate.md

 The OAuth 2.0 specification defines a delegation protocol that is useful for conveying authorization decisions across a network of web-enabled applications and APIs.
 OAuth is used in a wide variety of applications, including providing mechanisms for user authentication.
 This has led many developers and API providers to incorrectly conclude that OAuth is itself an authentication protocol and to mistakenly use it as such.

-Once you have registered as a Deskera developer and received your clientId and clientSecret.
-These can be used to implement the standard Oauth 2.0 three legged flow to allow user to authorize the application to access Deskera APIs.
+Once you have registered as a Deskera developer and received your `client_id` and `client_secret`, they can be used to implement the standard Oauth 2.0 three legged flow to allow user to authorize the application to access Deskera APIs.

 ### The OAuth connection flow
 A user connects to your platform using the following OAuth connection flow: